Update in progress March 2018

 Kikau Hut, Arorangi

-Colourful Kikau Hut is owned and operated by hospitable Kiwis.
+We had dinner at colourful Kikau Hut during our first trip to Rarotonga in 2012.
 We ordered a chicken satay entree, two main fish dishes, two glasses of NZ wine and lemon cake to share for dessert, the bill was around $90.
 (Kikau Hut is within walking distance of Edgewater, and Sunset Resorts).

 Spaghetti House Pizzeria & Grill, Arorangi